-The English Language Research Group defines itself by its interest in a single language, rather than by a shared subdiscipline of linguistics.
-The group profits from an enormous body of collectively-available knowledge about English at Edinburgh, where research into the synchronic and diachronic linguistics of English has a long tradition, as has work on Scots.
-We consider how linguistic theory can be developed in relation to English and how English can be better understood through the insights offered by linguistic theory, and we work on aspects of historical and variational linguistics, in part under the aegis of the Institute for Historical Dialectology, a research institute dedicated to aspects of English Language research, maintaining some of the traditions started here by Angus McIntosh.
+The English Language Research Group defines itself by its interest in a single language, rather than by a particular shared subdiscipline of linguistics.
+The group profits from an enormous body of collectively-available knowledge about English at Edinburgh, where research into the synchronic and diachronic linguistics of English and Scots has a long tradition.
+We consider how linguistic theory can be developed in relation to English and how English can be better understood through the insights offered by linguistic theory, and we work on aspects of historical and variational linguistics.
+Some of this work has been carried out under the aegis of the Institute for Historical Dialectology (now the Angus McIntosh Centre for Historical Linguistics).

 The Research Group runs a regular research seminar series, and members are all active in publishing their research, and in organising and presenting at conferences.
 Further details about individuals' research interests in English Language can be found below.
-Some of the details of relevant research which is being carried out by postgraduates in the department can also be found there.
-We regularly attract visiting scholars, who benefit from and contribute to the research environment (Roger Lass, one of the world's leading authorities on the history of English, has recently been awarded an Honorary Fellowship).
+Some of the details of relevant research being carried out by postgraduates in the department can also be found there.
+We regularly attract visiting scholars, who benefit from and contribute to the research environment.

 |Name||Main research interests||Contact|